sinicization/postman-docs/legacy-documentation/v5/enterprise/sso/intro_sso.md

 Learn more about [setting up SSO](https://learning.postman.com/docs/enterprise/sso/admin_sso).

-**Note:** While configuring your IdP, make sure the user’s email address is set in attribute statements.
+**注意:** While configuring your IdP, make sure the user’s email address is set in attribute statements.

-**Note:** Postman’s form-based authentication mechanism and Google OAuth 2.0 remain enabled even if SSO is configured for a team.
+**注意:** Postman’s form-based authentication mechanism and Google OAuth 2.0 remain enabled even if SSO is configured for a team.